 Flashbacks reveal Lula’s incestuous Uncle Pooch and Cousin Dell, a man so obsessed with Christmas that he wears a soiled Kris Kringle suit and counts the days all year round.
 Mother and daughter temporarily unite, though at the end (5 years, 2 months and 21 days later), Lula defies her mother and goes with their son to greet Sailor.

-Unlike Blue Velvet, here Lynch’s bizarre inventions become an ends in themselves.
-Not much is made of a fleeting image of a severed head, or a solemn look at a toilet bowl.
+Unlike Blue Velvet, here Lynch’s bizarre inventions become ends in their own right.
+Fr instance, not much is made of a fleeting image of a severed head, or a solemn look at a toilet bowl.
 The shocks have little resonance and the weirdness is trivial: Cousin Dell walks around with cockroaches in his underpants.
-Once again, fire is the dominant metaphor: In the opening credits, a kitchen match is struck and the screen erupts into intense flames with the roar of a blast furnace.

 Oscar Alert: